shakacode/react_on_rails/CONTRIBUTING.md

 After running a test, you can view the coverage results SimpleCov reports by opening `coverage/index.html`.

-To test `spec/dummy` against Turbolinks 2, install the gem by running `ENABLE_TURBOLINKS_2=TRUE bundle install` in the `spec/dummy` directory before running `rake`.
-Turbolinks 5 is the default.
+Turbolinks 5 is included in the test app, unless "DISABLE_TURBOLINKS" is set to YES in the environment.

 Run `rake -T` or `rake -D` to see testing options.